-Hypothesis 2: There is a relationship between the willingness of a worker to accept a salary reduction and whether that sacrifice is shared by upper management or not.
+Alternate Hypothesis 1: There is a relationship between the age classification of a worker (Generation X or Baby-Boomer) and his or her willingness to accept a salary reduction.

 Null Hypothesis 2: There is no relationship between the willingness of a worker to accept a salary reduction and whether that sacrifice is shared by upper management or not.